lbl-srg/obc/specification/source/cdl.rst

       annotation(__cdl(generatePointlist=true));
    end MyController;

-The parser will generate an annotation propagation list as below:
+The translator will generate an annotation propgation list as below.
+There will be point list for ``Controller.con1`` but not for ``Controller.con2``.

 .. code-block:: JSON